hastexo/tutor-contrib-backup/README.md

 The restore command will start a job that downloads the specified version of the backup from the S3 storage bucket and restores MySQL, MongoDB, and Caddy from it.

+You can also exclude specific data from the restore.
+For example, if you want to restore MySQL and MongoDB data, but not certificate data for Caddy, run:

+    tutor k8s restore --exclude=caddy

 If you want to restore your environment periodically, set the `BACKUP_K8S_CRONJOB_RESTORE_SCHEDULE` configuration parameter.
 This will always